 They feel the use of privacy coins could take sanctions off the table as a tool in deterring perceived terrorist organizations and hostile countries.
 These countries may now use privacy coins and maintain complete anonymity.

-Historically, the US has imposed severe economic sanctions in Iran (1979-2015) and North Korea (1994 to present), though to this day both nations are considered problems areas for America.
+Historically, the US has imposed severe economic sanctions in both Iran (1979-2015) and North Korea (1994 to present), though to this day both nations are considered problems areas for America.

 Governments fault privacy coins for “weakening Western diplomatic efforts” and thereby escalating conflicts with global hot spots.
 But many citizens might look at it differently; do sanctions truly advance diplomatic efforts in volatile regions?
 Some would even argue that sanctions have worsened relations.